shuttle-hq/shuttle/resources/service-info/README.md

 ## Usage

 Add `shuttle-service-info` to the dependencies for your service.
-You can get this resource using the `shuttle-service-info::ServiceInfo` attribute to get a `ServiceInfo`.
+You can get this resource using the `shuttle-service-info::ShuttleServiceInfo` attribute to get a `ServiceInfo`.
 This struct will contain information such as the Shuttle service name.